AssadAnabosi/Manager-2.0/README.md

 - Log
   - Log worker and date both can't be changed.
-  - Log updating or creation can either have a startingTime and a finishingTime, or isAbsent = true. but you can't have both or neither.
+  - Log updating or creation can either have a startingTime and a finishingTime, or isAbsent = true. but you can't have both at the same time or none at all.

 ### Authentication

 - The authentication is done using JWT and cookies
-  - When user sign in he gets a refresh token and an access token, the refresh token is stored in the httpOnly cookies
+  - When the user sign-in he gets a refresh token and an access token, the refresh token is stored in the httpOnly cookies
   - The access token is used to authenticate the user, and the refresh token is used to generate new access tokens.
   - Any request that is made to the server must have the access token in the Authorization header.
 (Bearer Token)